AmericaSCORESBayArea/External-Sync-Robot/README.md

 TEST : `which docker` should output some path (not empty line or not found)

 ## Geckodriver (aka Firefox)
-This is used by the Selium commands as a the webdriver browser
+This is used by the Selenium commands as a the webdriver browser

 https://github.com/mozilla/geckodriver/releases/